rsmmr/hilti/hilti/doc/internals/documentation.rst

 classes/functions which are *not* grammar rules.
-As the grammar rules come in doc-strings however, we can't just pull all identifiers into the documentation but must list those we want to appear separately with *auto*+ statements in the parser's "Internals" section.
+As the grammar rules come in doc-strings however, we can't just pull all identifiers into the documentation but must list those we want to appear separately with *auto* statements in the parser's "Internals" section.